Treatment Options - Pomalyst

 How effective is Pomalyst in treating relapsed and refractory multiple myeloma?

 Pomalyst was granted approval by the US Food and Drug Administration based on the results of a Phase II trial that evaluated Pomalyst alone and in combination with low-dose dexamethasone.
-The study included 221 patients with relapsed myeloma who were refractory to their last myeloma therapy and had received both Velcade and Revlimid.
+The study included 221 patients with relapsed myeloma who had received an average of 5 previous therapies, were refractory to their last myeloma therapy, and had received both Velcade and Revlimid.

 The combination of Pomalyst and low-dose dexamethasone was compared to high-dose dexamethasone in a Phase III trial with 455 patients with refractory myeloma who had failed therapy with both Velcade and Revlimid, given either alone or in combination.